 Other Jack Dempseys Cichlids.
 This one’s a no-brainer.
 These fish are comfortable with their species.

+Other Types Of Cichlids.
 Recommended species would be Firemouth Cichlids, Acaras Cichlids, Green Terrors, and Oscars.

 Banded Corydora, also known as bearded catfish, reach around 4″ inches in length.
 This, along with its temperament, and ease of feeding, make it a good choice if you’re a beginner.

 These fish will thrive if fed a carefully chosen and varied diet.
 If you do this, it has even been known to increase their lifespan.
-In general, Jack Dempsey Cichlids will eat all kinds of foods in the home aquarium.

 Live Foods, such as bloodworm, tubifex and brine shrimp should often be offered.
 They should be a staple in the diet of your fish.